Pro Evolution Soccer 2014

 Pro Evolution Soccer 2014 (officially abbreviated as PES 2014, also known in Asia as World Soccer: Winning Eleven 2014 and World Soccer: Winning Eleven 2014 - Aoki Samurai no Chousen in Japan only) is an association football video game developed and published by Konami for Microsoft Windows, Nintendo 3DS, PlayStation 2, PlayStation 3, PlayStation Portable, and Xbox 360 in 2013.
 The cover art for the game was the first in the series not to feature a football player since Pro Evolution Soccer 3 was released in 2003, although a later version was released with football players on the cover.
-PES 2014 was the last game to be released on the PlayStation 2 and PlayStation Portable in Europe.
+PES 2014 was the last game to be released on the PlayStation 2 in Europe and the last PlayStation 2 game to be released entirely.
 It was succeeded by Pro Evolution Soccer 2015.